CS196Illinois/lecture-notes-sp19/PythonBasics.md

 You can find more documentation regarding dictionaries [here](https://www.w3schools.com/python/python_dictionaries.asp)

 ## If statements
-An if statement can be used to execute a block of code only when a certain conditino is true.
+An if statement can be used to execute a block of code only when a certain condition is true.
 For example,
 ```python
 value = True
 if value: